Feng Shui Your Bedroom

 Feng shui practitioners recommend warm, rich earth and skin tones such as terra cotta, copper, coral, cream, peach, tan and cocoa for creating a cozy, welcoming atmosphere in the bedroom.
 Soft natural colors like light blues, greens and lavenders lend the bedroom a quiet, tranquil vibe and invite healing energy.
 Bright reds and oranges are typically associated with yang — the masculine half of the yin and yang energy equation — and are too stimulating.

 That said, "Pink and red are the colors of romance, and using them in the bedroom can increase the romance in our relationships," David explains.
-Just limit these passionate hues to accents around the room — especially on the bed, in the form of sheets, pillows, throws and other linens.
+Just limit these passionate hues to accents around the room — in the form of sheets, pillows, throws and other linens.
 If pink and red aren't your thing, try variations such as burgundy, pomegranate, eggplant and magenta.

 In feng shui, the "commanding position" for the bed is as far away from the bedroom door as possible, but in a spot which still allows you to keep an eye on the room's entrance.
 "This gives you a sense of safety and protection while you rest," says Jayme.
 The corner of the room diagonally opposite the door is usually best, since it distances you from the door while keeping the bed out of direct alignment with the room's opening, which is conducive to sleep, relaxation and healthy chi.